antaresproject/docs/docs/services/assets.md

     ];
 ```

-And the use of:
+And the use of the following code:

 ```php
 publish('foo', 'scripts');
 ```

-Will cause the publication of all the assets defined in the `foo` key.
+Will result in the publication of all the assets defined in the `foo` key.

-The helper publishing the assets is using the call:
+The helper that publishes the assets uses the call:
 ```php
 app('antares.asset.publisher')->publish($extension, $options);
 ```